Orbiter/mflux-server/README.md

 python3 server.py --quantize 8 --host 0.0.0.0
 ```

+As a convenience script, you can instead just run `run.sh` which does all of that automatically.

-It then runs on port 4030 by default.
-Host an port can be configured by call parameters, try `server.py --help`.
+The server then runs on port 4030 by default.
+Host and port can be configured by call parameters, try `server.py --help`.
 To see the swagger documentation, open `http://localhost:4030/swagger`

 To produce an image, the usual workflow is:
 - `/api/generate` to initialize the generation, this returns a `task_id`